jromers/k8s-ol-howto/nfs-client/README.md

 ## Install Helm

 Helm is a tool for managing Kubernetes charts.
 Charts are packages of pre-configured Kubernetes resources.
-In this How-to guide I use the [Helm Charts](https://github.com/helm/charts/tree/master/stable) for the NFS Client Provisioner.
+In this How-to guide I use the [Helm Charts](https://github.com/helm/charts/tree/master/stable) for the NFS Client Provisioner and the Prometheus Operator.

 Install Helm on MacOSX with the [Homebrew](https://brew.sh/) package manager:
 ```
 # brew install kubernetes-helm
 ```
-For other platforms check the [releases, download and install](https://github.com/helm/helm/releases) (see below for Linux):
+For other platforms check the [releases, download and install](https://github.com/helm/helm/releases) the Helm binary (see below for Linux):
 ```
 # wget https://storage.googleapis.com/kubernetes-helm/helm-v2.12.0-linux-amd64.tar.gz
 # tar xvfx helm-v2.12.0-linux-amd64.tar.gz